devsyedmohsin/portfolio-template/README.md

 ### Editing the Template

-After you got the template please open it in the code editor of your choice.
+After you get the template please open it in the code editor of your choice.
-You will find a file named `index.html` open it and follow the guidance inscribed within the comments to customize the template.
+You will find a file named `index.html` Open it and follow the guidance inscribed within the comments to customize the template.

 **For example:**